IsabelMorell/Final_Project_Deep_NLP/README.md

     ollama pull llama3.3

-Note that you need to install the ollama library specified in the requirements.txt
+Note that you need to have installed the ollama library specified in the requirements.txt

 To know the models available in ollama check out the following link: https://ollama.com/library